tstih/more/README.md

 ### Styling edges

-Since the `DrawEdge` event gives you parent and child node, you can decide how to connect them.
+Because the `DrawEdge` event gives you both ends of the edge - the parent node and the child node (with their coordinates), you can chose how to draw your edge.
-It can be with a line, with a curve, etc. You may also start your edge at end of the parent node (instead of at node center) and draw it to start of the other node.
-Following code and image show the result.
+It can be a line, a curve, etc. You may also start your edge at end of the parent node (instead of node center) and draw it to start of the other node.
+Following code does just that, see image for the result.

 ~~~cs
 private void _hierarchy_DrawEdge(object sender, DrawEdgeEventArgs e)